 Can you freeze cooked eggs?

-Now that you know how to freeze raw eggs, you may be wondering: Can you freeze cooked eggs?
+Now that you know how to freeze raw eggs, you may be wondering: Can you freeze them cooked?
 Again, the answer is YES!
-You can freeze cooked eggs.

 Now freezing cooked eggs does take a few extra steps and some additional time up front because, well, you have to COOK the eggs before you freeze them.
 But freezing cooked eggs is great because they are ready to eat when you thaw them – they’ll just have to be heated up.